Real Toric Varieties: Interactions between their Geometry and their Topology

-As before, we know it is an isomorphism for its complexification is invertible.
-This is stated in \S2.1 of \cite{Fulton:1993aa}.
+It is an isomorphism for its complexification is invertible.
+This is stated in \cite[\S2.1]{Fulton:1993aa}.
 Proposition~\ref{prop:local_section_tori} allows us to choose $V$ in such a way that its translates cover $\SO^q$.
 This enables us to propagate this local trivialisation into an atlas of local trivialisations. \end{proof}

 \begin{dfn} Let $T\hookrightarrow X$ be a properly wound real \te.
 We will refer to the fibre bundle $F \rightarrow U \rightarrow \SO^q$ of Theorem~\ref{thm:can_fib} as the \emph{canonical fibration} of $X$. \end{dfn}